Uokoroafor/saas-app/enhancements/README.md

 ### 7. **Front-End Redesign**
 - [ ] Redesign the front-end for improved usability and responsiveness
+- [ ] Add a 'Contact Us' page
+- [ ] Build other main page components

 ### 8. **Implement Back-End Logger**
 - [X] Remove unnecessary instances of the print function